eclipse-archived/ceylon-lang.org/documentation/1.0/faq/index.md

 Java interoperability is a major priority for the project.
-However, since Ceylon will be based on its own modular SDK, making a clean break from the legacy Java SDK, Ceylon will require new frameworks designed especially for Ceylon.
+However, since Ceylon will be based on its own modular SDK, making a clean break from the legacy Java SDK, Ceylon will sometimes benefit from frameworks designed especially for Ceylon.
 That's reasonable, since Ceylon is a _much_ nicer language for developing frameworks and libraries than Java!

 ### Where can I read more about some of your language design choices?